 We have to label the router interface with IP Nat inside and IP Nat outside, and create an access list to permit a range of IPs to be translated.
 Then, we have to create a pool of public IP addresses, which are given by the ISP.
 And finally, we have to allow the private IPs to be translated dynamically with the pool of public IP addresses.
-To enable Pat with the Dynamic Nat, we have to type ‘overload’ at the end.
+To enable Pat with the Dynamic Nat, we have to use ‘overload’ at the end.

 Dynamic NAT configuration commands